A note on isometric immersions and differential equations which describe pseudospherical surfaces: Equations

-Thus equation \eqref{family_sp} is a {\bf pss} differential equation which generalizes the short pulse equation, and admits finite-order local isometric immersions in $\mathbb{R}^3$.
-We note here that others generalizations of the short pulse equation have been discussed and investigated in the papers \cite{Catalano-Tarcisio-Keti, HNW,Sak1}.
+Thus, the family of equations given by Example \ref{exe2.1a} (in particular by Example \ref{exe2.2}) provides {\bf pss} equations that generalize the short pulse equation and admit local isometric immersions in $\mathbb{R}^3$ whose principal curvatures depend on the first order jet of its solutions.
+We note here that other generalizations of the short pulse equation have been discussed and investigated in \cite{Catalano-Tarcisio-Keti, HNW,Sak1}.